sara-nl/ACES-Training/04-executing-pipeline.md

 We will ship the code as a tgz-file.

 ### Preparing the code
-1) Open *pipeline.py* and enter your couchdb username and password and save the file.
+1) Open *pipeline.py* and enter your couchdb username, password and change the view to "run/todo" and save the file.

 2) Create the tar-ball:
    ```sh